Is it too late to start a pension?

 Here are some of the key benefits of starting a pension:

 Pension tax relief gives your savings an additional top-up from the government until you reach age 75.
-If you’re a basic-rate taxpayer, for every £80 you pay into your pension, the government adds another £20 on top, while if you’re a higher-rate taxpayer, it only costs £60 to pay £100 into your pension.
+If you’re a basic-rate taxpayer, it only costs you £80 to pay £100 into your pension, while if you’re a higher-rate taxpayer, it only costs £60.

-If you’re an employee, then employers add free contributions to top up your payments.
-They legally have to contribute at least 3% of your pay as an employer pension contribution, although many opt to pay more.
+If you’re in a workplace pension, then you’ll get a top up from your employer too.
+They legally have to contribute at least 3% of your qualifying earnings as an employer pension contribution, although many pay more.

 How much can I realistically save by retirement?